weinsteinlab/ECpH-MD/README.md

 2. Put the PDB **residue numbers** of CYS involved in disulphide bond

-3. Fill in the OpenMM parameters for conventional MD runs
+3. Fill in the OpenMM parameters as for conventional MD runs

 4. Select a pH range and a pH-step between the replicas